 The actual funds available to you will depend on the product you bought.

-Medium Risk Managed Fund
+Medium risk Managed fund

-Lower risk Cash or Fixed Interest
+Lower risk Cash or fixed interest

 If you are planning to access flexible retirement income in the near future, you should consider your investment choices taking into account your personal circumstances and how long any balance of your pension savings will remain invested.